The market around compounded tirzepatide legal 2026 is one of the most-asked-about topics in weight management right now. And for good reason.

 Can Eli Lilly stop me from getting compounded tirzepatide?

 Lilly's lawsuits target companies, not individual patients.
-If you are working with a licensed provider and a licensed 503A compounding pharmacy that follows all applicable laws, your access is protected under the current legal framework.
-However, the market is evolving, so staying informed is important.
+If you're working with a licensed provider and a licensed 503A compounding pharmacy that follows all applicable laws, your access is protected under the current legal framework.
+But the market is evolving, so staying informed is important.

 What is the difference between a 503A and 503B pharmacy?